-FSHC and the Township agree that the Township shall have the right to 11. apply the 39-unit surplus (plus any eligible bonuses that may be associated with increases in RDP), in accordance with then-applicable law, and in accordance with required maximum and minimum standards, generated in excess of the Township's Round 3 RDP to any future changed circumstances, which would result in an increase in the Township's RDP.
+FSHC and the Township agree that the Township shall have the right to 11. apply the 27-unit surplus (plus any eligible bonuses that may be associated with increases in RDP), in accordance with then-applicable law, and in accordance with required maximum and minimum standards, generated in excess of the Township's Round 3 RDP to any future changed circumstances, which would result in an increase in the Township's RDP.
 See Fair Share Housing Center v.
 Cherry Hill, 173 N.J.
 393 (2002) ("Cherry Hill").
-Should a suitable, available, approvable and developable site become vacant that had not been vacant, available, suitable or developable at the time of the VLA, and did not contribute to the Township's current 131-unit RDP ("additional site"), the Township would be entitled to apply any or all of the 39-unit surplus, as may be necessary, towards addressing the increase in RDP, provided that the Township shall be required to identify in a filing with the Court the additional site or additional sites, and the RDP generated by those sites consistent with N.J.A.C.
-5:93-4.2, that it is applying all or part of the 39-unit surplus of the RDP, within forty-five (45) days after the Township becomes aware of the changed circumstance, on notice and opportunity to be heard to FSHC, the owner of the additional site or sites, and any other interested parties.
-To the extent a change in circumstances results in an increase in RDP that is larger than the Township's 39-unit surplus, the Township shall still have an obligation to address the portion of the RDP in excess of 39-unit surplus ("Residual RDP"), provided, however, that the Township shall maintain the right to satisfy any Residual RDP in a manner and location it deems appropriate pursuant to N.J.A.C.
+The Parties recognize that this figure will increase to 47 pursuant to Paragraph 6 of this Agreement if the Township's request described therein is approved by the Court.
+Should a suitable, available, approvable and developable site become vacant that had not been vacant, available, suitable or developable at the time of the VLA, and did not contribute to the Township's current 140-unit RDP ("additional site"), the Township would be entitled to apply any or all of the 27-unit surplus, as may be necessary, towards addressing the increase in RDP, provided that the Township shall be required to identify in a filing with the Court the additional site or additional sites, and the RDP generated by those sites consistent with N.J.A.C.
+5:93-4.2, that it is applying all or part of the 27-unit surplus of the RDP, within forty-five (45) days after the Township becomes aware of the changed circumstance, on notice and opportunity to be heard to FSHC, the owner of the additional site or sites, and any other interested parties.
+To the extent a change in circumstances results in an increase in RDP that is larger than the Township's 27-unit surplus, the Township shall still have an obligation to address the portion of the RDP in excess of 27-unit surplus ("Residual RDP"), provided, however, that the Township shall maintain the right to satisfy any Residual RDP in a manner and location it deems appropriate pursuant to N.J.A.C.
 5:93-4.2 and otherwise consistent with the requirements of this Agreement and shall not be required to utilize the site generating the increase in RDP in order to satisfy the increase in RDP.
 The Township agrees that this provision specifically, and the interpretation of application of surplus units generally as it relates to other matters, has no bearing on any other settlement agreement entered into between FSHC and any other municipality.
 This provision is of no precedential value and cannot be used by either party or their respective attorneys as a mechanism of interpreting any other settlements in other declaratory judgment actions.

-12. Addressing the Remaining "Unmet Need": For the purposes of settlement, the Township agrees to address the 289-unit remaining portion of its allocation of the Round 3 regional need or "unmet need" through the following mechanisms
+12. Addressing the Remaining "Unmet Need": For the purposes of settlement, the Township agrees to address the 280-unit remaining portion of its allocation of the Round 3 regional need or "unmet need" through the following mechanisms: